Stena moves larger ship to French route as more firms seek to avoid Brexit checks

 The Stena Embla will be able to take about 50 more lorries than the Stena Horizon.
 Photograph: Christopher Furlong/Getty Images

-Stena Lina is moving a larger, new ship to a direct Ireland-France route from a planned route between Britain and Northern Ireland as more businesses seek to avoid Brexit checks.
+Stena Line is moving a larger, new ship to a direct Ireland-France route from a planned route between Britain and Northern Ireland as more businesses seek to avoid Brexit checks.

 The shipping company is adding the Stena Embla to the Rosslare-Cherbourg service from Thursday to meet increased demand from firms avoiding Irish Sea ports and border controls.